blitzdotcs/blitz-script/Examples.md

 BLZ:BSOD - Executes a Blue Screen Of Death, if you ever plan on running this please for the love of god back up whatever you're working on.

 BLZ:DLB="Insert message here" - Creates a dialogue box with anythingn you want!

+BTZ:KEXPL - Beats the fuck out of explorer (It kills it, ALSO MAKE SURE TO RUN "revive explorer.btz" TO MAKE IT COME BACK LOL)